Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Atlantis output NetCDF files.
 To read these outputs you can use your own code or one of the tools provided [below](#supporting-software).
 *  **biol.nc**
-This 3D (time, box, layer) contains snapshots of the tracers in the model at given time frequencies in each box and layer.
+Contains snapshots of the tracers in the model at given time frequencies in each box and layer.
 *  **biolTOT.nc**
-This 2D (time, box) output file contains a sum of the tracer values in each box.
+Contains a sum of the tracer values in each box and time-step.
 *  **biolPROD.nc**
-This output file is useful during the model tuning process and contains 2D data (time, box) for each box.
-It contains the tracers for production and grazing for invertebrate groups, growth and consumption for each age class for each vertebrate group, and a number of indices such as the diversity index.
+Useful during the model tuning process and contains 2D data (time, box) for each box.
+It also contains the tracers for production and grazing for invertebrate groups, growth and consumption for each age class for each vertebrate group, and a number of indices such as the diversity index.
 *  **CATCH.nc**
-This output file contains cumulative values of catch and discard per species and age class (cohort) in numbers.
+Contains cumulative values of catch and discard per species and age class (cohort) in numbers.
 It also details catch and discards per species per fishery (in tonnes per box)
 *  **TOTCATCH.nc**
-This output files also contains cumulative values in tonnes.
+This output files also contains cumulative total catch and discards per species in tonnes.
 All values are zeroed after they are written out.
 Tracers include:
-   * Total catch per species
-   * Total recreational catch per species
-   * Total discards per species.
 *  **ANNAGEBIO.nc**
 This output provides abundance in each annual age class (Numbers at age per species)

 *  **ANNAGECATCH.nc**
-This output provides numbers at annual age class in the catch and discards (summed over all fleets).
-Tracers provided are:
+Provides numbers at age per species in the catch and discards (summed over all fleets).
-   * Numbers at age per species in the catch
-   * Numbers at age per species in the discards

 ### Plain text files
 These files can contains a simplified or aggregate version of the information